DianaP5/geoserver/ESOF-docs/Report 1.md

 <a href=https://github.com/geoserver/geoserver/pull/1182>Example pull request with attached GSIP </a>

 The various developers assigned to different tasks will have a high degree of freedom in terms of how they implement their assignments but there is a code review phase, that may be skipped for trusted developers on code expected to have smaller impact on the project, during which a developer’s implementation can be brought in line with what the core developers and the PSC want.
 The *GeoServer* documentation provides extensive guidelines for any would be contributors and some tutorials on setting up to develop for *GeoServer*, although some of the documentation appears to be outdated.

 <a href= http://docs.geoserver.org/latest/en/developer/>Developer Manual</a>

 #### Validation
 There are many ways through which users can voice their opinions on the state of *GeoServer*, and they can, as has been mentioned, do it throughout the whole development process.

 #### Evolution
 Because of its transparent development, which allows users to see how development proceeds, the way any end user can suggest improvements, report bugs, request features and even become themselves developers *GeoServer* can very quickly respond to changes in user’s needs.
 The fact that anyone can access the source code and the branches for older releases also allows users for whom upgrading is impossible to adopt smaller changes and fixes.
+Officially the core developers maintain each major version for 6 months after its initial release.
+The way it is setup it's very integrated with the design and implementation.